-Prerequisites: COS 301; programming maturity.
+Prerequisites: COS 226 (data structures); COS 250 (discrete structures); programming maturity.

-COS 550 is the graduate version of this course, which shares most class meetings and coursework with the undergraduate version (COS 454) but that includes additional coursework and is assessed to a higher standard.
+COS 554 is the graduate version of this course, which shares most class meetings and coursework with the undergraduate version (COS 454) but that includes additional coursework and is assessed to a higher standard.